• Skip to main content

 Add the salt, pepper, and lemon juice.
 Add half the olive oil and process.
 Continue to pour the olive oil in as you blend the ingredients until a nice smooth texture.
 Add the parmesan and process until fully combined.

-Add the orzo, spinach, diced tomatoes, mozzarella and about ¾ of the pesto to a medium bowl.
+Add the orzo, spinach, diced tomatoes, mozzarella and about 3/4 of the pesto to a medium or large bowl.
 Toss well to combine.
 You can reserve the remaining pesto until ready to serve if desired.
 If the mixture seems too dry you can also add an extra 2-3 tablespoons of olive oil.

 Allow the orzo pesto salad to chill until ready to serve.
 Top with extra toasted pine nuts and freshly chopped basil if desired when serving.